Skip to main content

-After almost eight years with the current guidelines, ASTM International (formerly the American Society for Testing & Materials [ASTM]) stands poised to revise its standards for conducting Phase I Environmental Site Assessments (ESAs) in 2021.
-Changes to the Phase I ESA guidance document are not expected to be sweeping, with many of them involving clarification of various definitions.
-Revisions are also proposed to specify the historical records review required to be performed, as this is an area where one often finds dramatic differences in the level of diligence conducted by industry consultants.
-Additionally, ASTM reportedly intends to “modernize” interview requirements of the Phase I ESA process.
+Changes to the Phase I ESA guidance document are not expected to be sweeping, with many of the revisions involving clarification of various definitions.
+Some of the proposed changes pertain to specifying the depth of historical records review required to be performed, as this is an area where one often finds dramatic differences in the level of diligence conducted by industry consultants.
+Further, ASTM reportedly intends to “modernize” interview requirements of the Phase I ESA process.

 According to Ms. Julie Kilgore, chairperson of ASTM’s environmental subcommittee, consultants that are currently producing “quality deliverables” are expected to experience little to no change in their procedures and methodologies.
 As such, pricing is not anticipated to be significantly impacted by the new guidelines.
 Following approval by the US EPA and consensus voting, ASTM expects to finalize its updated Phase I ESA standard, E1527-21, in the middle to latter part of this year.